jaredly/j2/Roadmap.md

 		...
 - [ ] switch/enum patterns
 	- next up! switch!
+	- hm should I do if/let first? that way I can change switch to a series of if/lets.
 - [ ] figure out withHandler and andThen
 - [ ] eq deriving for realsies